garronej/vite-envs/README.md

 # Features

--   🔧 Effortless setup: Integrates smoothly without requiring modifications to your build system or disrupting your Storybook.
+-   🔧 Effortless setup: Integrates smoothly, works as your already used to, does not disrupt your Storybook.
--   🔒 Secure: Only injects environment variables explicitly defined in the .env file.
+-   🔒 Secure: Only injects environment variables explicitly defined in the `.env` file.
 -   🛡️ Type-safe: Automatically provides type definition for `import.meta.env`.
--   📦 `import.meta.env` is an object, not a placeholder.
-You can do `Object.keys(import.meta.env)` for example.
+-   📦 `import.meta.env` is an object, not a placeholder. `Object.keys(import.meta.env)` works.
 -   🌐 SEO-friendly: Supports dynamic generation of `<head />` tags by treating `index.html` as an EJS template.

 # Documentation